Gas Types in Canada: Differences Between Regular, Mid-grade, and Premium

 If your car calls for regular grade fuel, it’s best to use regular when filling up at your favourite gas station.
 Apart from the scenarios outlined above, there’s no great benefit to paying more for a higher-octane fuel when your engine doesn’t require it.

 All grades of gasoline are required by Canadian law to have a minimum level of detergents and additives, which act to keep your engine clean and free of deposits.
-Therefore, buying premium fuel when your car doesn’t need is unlikely to be the best use of your money.
+Therefore, buying premium fuel when your car doesn’t need it is unlikely to be the best use of your money.

 Related Topics: